HOW SOMEONE CAN HELP YOU WITH YOUR SUPPLEMENTAL SECURITY INCOME (SSI)

 We will provide an interpreter, at no cost to you, if you ask for one or if you need language assistance.

-You may use a bilingual family member, friend, or other third party to interpret for you.
+You may use a bilingual family member, friend, or other third party to interpret for you, if they meet our requirements for a qualified interpreter.

 For more information, see the SSI Spotlight on Interpreter Services.